-- 1. "Ezekiel repudiates any systematic doctrine of sin and retribution that would allow one person to blame another for his or her fate." - 2.
-"Ezekiel repudiates any doctrine of eternal security and eternal damnation that would hold a person captive to the decisions of the past." - 3.
-"Ezekiel repudiates any doctrine that would accuse God of unscrupulosity and capriciousness." - 4.
-"Ezekiel repudiates any doctrine that would perceive God as primarily bent on judgment and death." - 5.
-"Ezekiel repudiates any doctrine of ministry that encourages a prophet to proclaim only what people want to hear." - 6.
-"Ezekiel repudiates any doctrine that God's covenant with Israel is over."9
+Lessons From A Mad Prophet - Week Seven

+Response:

+"Ezekiel repudiates any doctrine that would perceive God as primarily bent on judgment and death."

+Example:

+Response:

+"Ezekiel repudiates any doctrine of ministry that encourages a prophet to proclaim only what people want to hear."
+Example:

+Response:

+6. "Ezekiel repudiates any doctrine that God's covenant with Israel is over."
+Example:

+Response: